Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: The case of transverse intersections

 We conclude that $\alpha$ is the periodic orbit in $E_1$.
-It follows that all corners of $\E$ are periodic and hence so are the corners of $\C$.
-Notice that $E_0, E_1$ are non separated from each other.
-Hence there is a non trivial deck transformation $\zeta$ leaving both $E_0, E_1$ invariant.
+It follows that all corners of $\C$ are periodic and hence so are the corners of $\E$.
+Notice that $E_0, E_1$ are non separated from each other in the leaf space of $\wls$.
+Hence there is a non trivial deck transformation $h$ leaving both $E_0, E_1$ invariant.
 In addition the corners of $\E$ are connected to the corners of $\cC$ by chain of lozenges.
-In other words $\alpha$ and $\gamma(\alpha)$ are connected by a chain of lozenges.
-As in the proof of Proposition \ref{identical} this implies that $\gamma, \zeta$ generate a ${\bf Z}^2$ subgroup of $\pi_1(M)$.
+In other words $\alpha$ and $g(\alpha)$ are connected by a chain of lozenges.
+As in the proof of Case 0 of Lemma \ref{sameband} this implies that $g, h$ generate a ${\bf Z}^2$ subgroup of $\pi_1(M)$.
 This is impossible, since $M$ is atoroidal.
 This shows this case cannot happen.

-In the same way one rules out the case that $E_0$ intersects $U$ by switching the roles of $L$ and $\gamma(L)$.
+In the same way one rules out the case that $E_0$ intersects $U$ by switching the roles of $W$ and $g(W)$.

-The next possibility in this case is that $E_1$ intersects $Z$ and $E_0$ intersects $U$.
-This case is exactly the same as the previous one by switching $L$ with $\gamma(L)$.
+The next possibility in this case is that $E_1$ intersects $X$ and $E_0$ intersects $U$.
+This case is exactly the same as the previous one by switching $W$ with $g(W)$.

-Finally the remaining possibility in this case is that $E_1$ intersects $Z$ and $E_0$ intersects $V$.
-Then an analysis as in the situation that $T_1$ is in the positive side of $T_0$ of this Case 2.1, shows that $E_1 \cap Z$ is a pivot of $\gamma(L)$ and $E_0 \cap V$ is a pivot of $L$.
-As in that analysis this leads to the contradiction that $\gamma$ preserves all orientations in $\mt$.
-This shows that this case cannot happen.
+Finally the remaining possibility in this case is that $E_1$ intersects $X$ and $E_0$ intersects $V$.
+Then an analysis as in the situation that $E_0 < E_1$, shows that $E_1 \cap X$ is a hinge of $g(W)$ and $E_0 \cap V$ is a hinge of $W$.
+As in that analysis this leads to the contradiction that $g$ preserves all orientations in $\mt$.
+This shows that Case 2.1 cannot happen.